Hvaheterdu/Games/Hangman/README.md

 # Hangman

-This is a simple Hangman game between you and the computer.
+This is a simple Hangman game that is GUI based.

-This game is terminal based.
+The words that are used are all from the english dictionary and are choosen at random for each game.

 ## How to run